KylerQues/dns-adblocker/README.md

 # DNS Ad Blocker (Python)

-A simple DNS server built in Python that blocks specific domains using a blocklist.
+A simple DNS server built in Python that blocks specific domains and forwards allowed requests to a real DNS server.

 ## What it does